-In this context it is worth to signal a trend towards the feminization of academic migration that was identified in Central and Eastern Europe.
+In this context different obstacles faced by scientists who move from country to country around Europe are discussed.
+One of them is a lack of pension transfer system and suitable social security schemes.
+In the majority of EU countries (except for the UK to some degree), permanent academic positions are rarely given to foreigners, which strongly affect their career paths.
+Mobile researchers find it almost impossible to build an academic career abroad.
+Studies show a new trend towards the feminization of academic migration in Central and Eastern Europe.
 The ENWISE Report reveals that women scientists in Central and Eastern European countries and in the Baltic States, facing difficult economic situations, are inclined to accept jobs below their qualification and in general to work for lesser wages, which is rarely the case for their male counterparts.
 This flexibility of attitude towards the labour market in fact makes them prospective emigrants (Sretenova 2010).
 The very process of academic migration incorporates a gender dimension that has been highly neglected and under-researched in mainstream research on brain drain issues.
-It can be assumed that gender plays a crucial role at each stage of the academic migration process - at the stage of decision-making on emigration, at the stage of immigration to the receiving country and at the stage of possible return back to the home country (Sretenova 2010).
+It can be assumed that gender plays a crucial role at each stage of the academic migration process - at the stage of decisionmaking on emigration, at the stage of immigration to the receiving country and at the stage of possible return back to the home country (Sretenova 2010).